Mindfulness

 Mindfulness meditation is paying attention to the present moment without judgment.
 You can practice meditating on gratitude by bringing to mind something or someone you feel grateful for and notice how it feels in your heart and body.
 By consciously connecting to these feelings of appreciation, life’s setbacks and disappointments will be easier to put into perspective.

-Pay it forward.
+Pay it forward

 Numerous studies have found that paying it forward boosts overall life satisfaction, happiness, and wellness.
 When we are kind to others in need, we gain a deeper understanding of our own good fortune; our awareness deepens and heightens our own understanding of self.
-You might be surprised to learn that one simple act of kindness can change someone or many peoples day and fill your heart with gratitude and compassion at the same time.
+You might be surprised to learn that one simple act of kindness can change someone’s or many people’s day and fill your heart with gratitude and compassion at the same time.

 Here are a few ideas to pay it forward: